isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-prune-shrubs-in-your-yard/index.md

 ###  2. Thinning for Air Circulation and Light

 * **Technique: ** Use thinning cuts to remove entire branches back to their point of origin (the main stem, ground, or a larger branch).
-Focus on removing branches that are crossing, rubbing, growing inward, or are simply too dense. * **Purpose: ** Improves light penetration and air circulation within the [shrub](https://pestpolicy.com/can
+Focus on removing branches that are crossing, rubbing, growing inward, or are simply too dense. * **Purpose: ** Improves light penetration and air circulation within the [shrub](https://pestpolicy.com/can-i-plant-trees-and-shrubs-in-late-fall-or-winter/),reducing the risk of fungal diseases and promoting healthy growth throughout the plant.
-- i
-- plant
-- trees
-- and
-- shrubs
-- in
-- late
-- fall
-- or
-- winter/),reducing the risk of fungal diseases and promoting healthy growth throughout the plant.

 Maintains a natural shape.

 ###  3. Shaping for Form and Size Control

 * **Technique: ** Primarily uses heading cuts.
-Cut back branches to an outward
-- facing bud to encourage outward growth and bushiness.
+Cut back branches to an outward-facing bud to encourage outward growth and bushiness.
 For overall size reduction, cut back to a side branch that is growing in the desired direction.
 Step back frequently to assess the overall shape. * **Purpose: ** To maintain the desired size and shape of the shrub, preventing it from overgrowing its space or becoming leggy.

 ###  4. Rejuvenation Pruning (Hard Pruning)

 * **Technique: ** This is a drastic method for overgrown, leggy, or unproductive deciduous shrubs.
-Cut the entire shrub back severely (typically 6
-- 12 inches from the ground).
+Cut the entire shrub back severely (typically 6-12 inches from the ground).
 This encourages a flush of vigorous new growth from the base. * **When: ** Late winter or early spring, before new growth begins.

 * **Suitable for: ** Many deciduous shrubs that tolerate hard pruning and grow vigorously from the base, such as Forsythia, Honeysuckle, Spirea, Lilac (some varieties), and certain Dogwoods.